-Let’s talk about nose hair for a minute.
+Let's talk about nose hair for a minute.
 Sure, the ladies have made it clear that it is never attractive.
-Since impressing the opposite sex is 90-percent of the motivation guys have to do anything besides eat and sleep, this is already enough for most of you.
-Yet, there’s another drive here.
 Every last one of you has suffered from that one, extra-long nose hair that just annoys the crap out of you.
 It tickles all the time, and it feels like a persistent booger.
-You can’t lie.
-I know you’ve spent too much of your life digging at that little thing to no avail.
-It remains, and you’re ready to get rid of it.
+Should you be plucking nose hairs?
+You can't lie.
+I know you've spent too much of your life digging at that little thing to no avail.
+It remains, and you're ready to get rid of it.

 You can relax.
-Today, you’re going to learn about nose hairs and the best ways to get rid of them.
-Tweezing is the age-old method, but is it really the best way?
-Keep reading and you’ll learn everything you need to know -- plus a little more.
+Today, you're going to learn about nose hairs and the best ways to get rid of them.
+Tweezing is the age-old method, but is it the best way?
+Keep reading, and you'll learn everything you need to know about trimming nose hair pros and cons -- plus a little more.

 Why Do You Have Nose Hairs Anyway?

-Nose hairs definitely serve a biological function.
+Nose hairs serve a biological function.
 They are part of your immune system.
-It might sound trivial, but nose hairs help prevent large particles from getting past the nostrils and into the nasal cavity.
-Those few of you who have ever actually had something stuck in their sinuses understand why this is important.
-To cut a long story short, let’s just say that a lot of violent sneezing would plague your life if you didn’t have any nose hairs at all.
+It might sound trivial, but nose hairs help keep large particles from getting past the nostrils and into the nasal cavity.
+Those few of you who have ever actually had something stuck in your sinuses understand why this is important.
+To cut a long story short, let's just say that a lot of violent sneezing would plague your life if you didn't have any nose hairs at all.

-In more extreme cases, the particles that get past your nostrils can cause long-term or chronic agitation of the sinuses and can even lead to lung infections.
-This is far less common, but it’s still part of the reason you have hair in your nose.
+In more extreme cases, the particles that get past your nostrils can cause long-term or chronic agitation of the sinuses and even lead to lung infections.
+Infections are far less common, but it's still part of the reason you have hair in your nose.
 The very worst-case scenarios can lead to meningitis or other infections of the brain.

-Immune system aside, plucking nose hairs isn’t necessarily the way to go.
-If you’ve ever had a zit right at the base of your nose, then you don’t need to be told how sensitive that skin can be.
+Immune system aside, plucking nose hairs isn't necessarily the way to go.
+If you've ever had a zit right at the base of your nose, then you don't need to be told how sensitive that skin can be.
 Plucking those hairs will hurt, but plenty of you scoff at the notion of discomfort and fleeting pain.
-That’s fine, but remember that pain exists for a reason.
+That's fine, but remember that pain exists for a reason.
 Plucking nose hairs can cause irritation and inflammation of the skin.
-This is less serious than the stuff we just discussed, but it can easily cause your skin to turn red and puffy.
-That kind of defeats the aesthetic purpose of plucking in the first place.
+Plucking nose hairs can cause irritation and inflammation of the skin.
+This irritation is less serious than the stuff we just discussed, but it can easily cause your skin to turn red and puffy—that kind of defeats the aesthetic purpose of plucking in the first place.

 Also, everybody is different.
-While most guys can pluck and only face a little, temporary irritation, some noses just aren’t having it.
+While most guys can pluck and only face a little temporary irritation, some noses just aren't having it.
 In those cases, tweezing will cause something that seems a lot like a sinus infection.
-It might technically be different, but you’ll have a stuffy/runny nose and risk headaches and general misery.
-If you’re in the small percentage who reacts like this to plucking nose hairs, just stop.
+It might technically be different, but you'll have a stuffy/runny nose, risk headaches, and general misery.
+If you're in the small percentage who reacts like this to plucking nose hairs, just stop.
 There are other ways.

 Trimming With Scissors